9.1 Reviewing eligibility

 If a decision of ineligibility is made, the case file should be closed using the appropriate reason and documentation including:

-If a file is closed due to ineligibility, the participant should be notified of the decision and right to appeal in a format and manner approved by the Director.
+If a file is closed due to ineligibility, the individual should be notified of the decision and right to appeal in a format and manner approved by the Director.

 When closing a file in the Social Assistance Management System (SAMS) or other technologies, appropriate reasons should be identified to ensure the statistical information gathered from the system is accurate.

-If a case is closed due to death of recipient, the last month’s financial assistance goes to the estate of the deceased.
+If a case is closed due to death of the individual, the last month’s financial assistance goes to the estate of the deceased.